mhr-noyon/Restaurant_Management/README.md

     <li>Admin can manage whole things.
 They can assign staff for any order.</li>
     <li>Staff will place the order to customer after getting order and get the code from customer which is needed to complete his order on website.</li>
   </u></h2><br>
 <h3>Run program: An database is used.
 The database codes are attached in "foodtake.sql" file.
 The sql codes have to be runned manually before running program.
-Then Run the "home_page.php" file</h3>
+Then Run the "home_page.php" file, rename the project folder as "FoodTake".</h3>